incompleto/surferbot/README.md

 surferbot
 =========

-Telegram bot for the Surf 😊C lub event.
+Telegram bot for the Surf 😊 Club event.